ruscoe/mothman-rises/README.md

 `tsc`

+Run the server.

+`npx serve .`

-Open `index.html` in your brower of choice.
+Open the URL you're given in your browser of choice.

 ## Credit